weapons-and-armor

 Defensive Advantages

-The gauntlet portion of the shuko protected the hand and wrist from cuts.
+The gauntlet portion of the shuko shielded the hand and wrist from cuts.
 In hand-to-hand combat, a ninja could block a knife or sword strike with the palm plate, then follow up with a claw attack.
-The wrist straps also reinforced the forearm, enabling blocks against weaker blows.
+The wrist straps also reinforced the forearm, enabling blocks against lighter weapons.
+This defensive capability made shuko valuable even without offensive action.

-The metal claws, when used properly, made less noise than bare hands scraping against surfaces.
-Ninjas wrapped the base of the claws in cloth or leather to muffle metallic sounds.
+The metal claws, when used properly, make less noise than bare hands scraping against surfaces.
+Ninjas would wrap the base of the claws in cloth or leather to muffle metallic sounds.
 The shuko also allowed them to climb without using heavy grappling hooks that could clatter.
-This silent infiltration capability was invaluable for entering castles or guarded compounds.
+This silent infiltration capability was invaluable for entering guarded compounds.

 Becoming proficient with shuko required dedicated training.
-Novices would first practice gripping and releasing padded posts or logs to develop finger strength and calluses.
+Novices began by gripping and releasing padded posts or logs to develop finger strength and calluses.
 Next, they would climb low walls and trees, gradually increasing height and difficulty.
 Advanced training included climbing while carrying weight, descending silently, and performing movements in complete darkness.

 Physical Conditioning